How to hide document codes in PDFs using Affinity Publisher/Designer

 It’s just Affinity Designer and Publisher that doesn’t do this automatically.

-Wait, doesn’t Affinity Designer and Publisher do this automatically?
+Wait, I’ve seen Affinity Designer and Publisher set the Title automatically

 Share: